core-wg/draft-dns-over-coap/draft-lenders-dns-over-coap.md

 Communication errors with a DNS server (e.g., timeouts) SHOULD be indicated by including a SERVFAIL DNS response in a successful CoAP response.

 A DoC client might try to repeat a non-successful exchange unless otherwise prohibited.
-For instance, a FETCH request MUST NOT be repeated with a URI Template for which the DoC server already responded with "4.05 Method Not Allowed" since the server might only implement legacy CoAP and does not support the FETCH method.
-The DoC client might also decide to repeat a non-successful exchange with a different URI Template, for instance, when the response indicates an unsupported Content-Format.
+The DoC client might also decide to repeat a non-successful exchange with a different URI, for instance, when the response indicates an unsupported Content-Format.

 ### Support of CoAP Caching {#sec:resp-caching}